Raadrsr/Raadrsr/README.md

 - 👋 Hi, I’m Raad
 - For security reasons all projects have been taken offline.
-- All projects will be gradually brought back into service starting in September 2022.
+- All projects will be gradually brought back into service starting in December 2022.
 - Please have understanding for this.

 <!---